Average Reading Time: 7 minutes and 24 seconds

 - To really boost digestive strength, slice ginger root into dime-sized slices.
 Sprinkle the slices with natural salt (Himalayan, Redmond or Celtic salt) and fresh lemon juice.
 Eat two before each meal.

-7: SPICES A little spice with each meal can slow the absorption of white sugar and increase the amount of calories burned during each meal.
-(6) Peppers, ginger, turmeric, cayenne and digestive herbs like trikatu help support HCL production.
+A little spice with each meal can slow the absorption of white sugar and increase the amount of calories burned during each meal.
+(7) Peppers, ginger, turmeric, cayenne and digestive herbs like trikatu help support natural HCl production.
+(8)

 - Sip hot water every 10-15 minutes for just one day.
 If you are not craving and thirsting for more hot water by the end of the day, you are probably not dehydrated.